Van Horn Mansion

 William Van Horn, son of Daniel, built a house to rival his grandfather, James Sr..
 William was a farmer with property along Stone Road in Hartland, and his home has been maintained as a residential house to this day. (pictured above)

-The Van Horn Mansion is most known for being haunted by a number of spirits, the most famous being Malinda Niles Van Horn, who died over 150 years ago.
+The Van Horn Mansion is known for being haunted by a number of spirits, the most famous being Malinda Niles Van Horn, who died nearly 200 years ago.

 In 1836, 28-year-old James Van Horn Jr. married a 20-year-old beauty named Malinda Niles.
-Within a year Malinda would die, and while it is prominently considered due to childbirth, many mysteries remain around her life and death.
+Within a year Malinda would die, and while it was due to childbirth, many mysteries remain around her life and death.
 This led to many alternative stories of her demise.

 Former death theories include: